ecspangler/rtp-reference/README.md

 As the script will create a namespace for the project, install a Strimzi cluster via operator, and import images into the 'openshift' project, the oc user will need to have the correct permissions to perform these actions.

+The Red Hat subscription credentials requested by the script are used to retrieve Red Hat images.

 ## Install Instructions

-Clone this repository to a location from which oc and mvn can be run.
+Clone this repository to a location where oc and mvn can run.

 Change into the cloned directory and run the script:
 ```